The Church of God (Charleston, Tennessee): Beliefs

 The Church of God is a Pentecostal church in the Wesleyan Holiness tradition.
 It believes that one is saved or born again as a result of repentance, justification and regeneration.
 After one is saved, a second work of grace (sanctification) makes living a holy life possible along with the doctrine of Christian perfectionism.
 The church is opposed to the use of tobacco, alcohol and drugs; opposed to membership in secret societies; opposed to wearing jewelry and other ornamentation; and against divorce and remarriage.
 It also condemns the swearing of oaths.
 The church believes it is possible to lose salvation, or fall from divine grace, if one goes back into sin.

 The Church of God believes all the gifts of the Spirit are in operation in the church and that speaking in tongues is the initial evidence of the baptism of the Holy Spirit.
 TCOG holds the following three ordinances: water baptism by immersion, the Lord's Supper reserved for sinless and consecrated Christians, and feet washing.
 Tithing is also practiced.
 This body is premillennial in eschatology.

 It believes the observance of Sabbath was a requirement of Jewish law and as such was not carried over into the Grace Dispensation.
 Sunday is not Christian Sabbath but is merely a day set aside to give special attention to the worship of God.
 Instead of keeping only Sabbath holy, we are required in this dispensation to keep every day holy.
 Jewish Shabbat is a type of Christ, who is our rest, rather than the day.

 An important belief which distinguishes it from many other Holiness-Pentecostal churches is its belief that it is the true church.
 It believes the Christian Church was established before Pentecost around A.D.
-28 and was plunged into apostasy in A.D.
-325. TCOG holds that the true church was restored in North Carolina on June 13, 1903, and that this restoration is a fulfilment of the Isaiah 60:1-5 prophecy.
+28 (citing Matthew 16:18) and was plunged into apostasy in A.D.
+325, with the rejection of theocracy in the Council of Nicea.
+TCOG holds that the true church was restored in North Carolina on June 13, 1903, and that this restoration is a fulfilment of the Isaiah 60:1-5 prophecy.
 The Church of God experienced disruptions in 1923 and 1993 but, according to the TCOG, it is the true church of God.